Durss/Twitchat/SCRAP_YOUTUBE_LIVE_CHAT.md

 loadNext();
 ```

-To get an `ACCESS_TOKEN` the eisier is to connect to Youtube within Twitchat and grab the access_token from one of the queries' headers.
+To get an `ACCESS_TOKEN` the easier is to connect to Youtube within Twitchat and grab the access_token from one of the queries' headers.

 To get the "`LIVE_CHAT_ID`" value, call the following GET endpoint:\
 `https://www.googleapis.com/youtube/v3/videos?part=snippet,contentDetails,statistics,liveStreamingDetails&id={LIVE_ID]&key={API_KEY}`